WilliamLi0623/cs246e-notes/Notes/problem_20_new.md

         - That's part of the reason why we need a `vptr` to tell us that.
 Now, if `vptr` is not always at the same place, then in order to find the `vptr` we would need to know which object we currently have??????
 Chicken-and-egg problem.
       </details>

-So virtual methods incur a cost in
+So virtual methods incur a cost in:
-- time (Extra pointer derefs)
+- Time (Extra pointer derefs).
-- space (Each object gets a `vptr`)
+- Space (Each object gets a `vptr`).

-Note that, if a subclass does not **override** a virtual method of the superclass, then the pointer in the `vtable` would just point to the superclass's implementation
+Note that, if a subclass does not **override** a virtual method of the superclass, then the pointer in the `vtable` would just point to the superclass's implementation.
 - In the example above, if `Comic` does not override `Book`, then the `vtable` would just point to `Book::isHeavy`

 ---